limansky/limansky_me/posts/2017-02-02-generating-sql-queries-with-shapeless.md

 }
 ```

-Once we have all required components we can implement select and insert
+Once we have all the required components we can implement the select and insert
 methods:

 ```Scala